Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Conformal prediction under feedback covariate shift

 The key object in this formulation is the test input distribution, $\tilde{P}_{X; Z_{1:n}}$.
 Prior to collecting the training data, $Z_{1:n}$, the specific test input distribution is not yet known.
 The observed training data induces a distribution of test inputs, $\tilde{P}_{X; Z_{1:n}}$, that the model encounters at test time (for example, through any of the mechanisms summarized in the Introduction).

 This is an expressive framework: the object $\tilde{P}_{X; Z_{1:n}}$ can be an arbitrarily complicated mapping from a data set of size $n$ to an input distribution, so long as it is invariant to the order of the data points.
-There are no other constraints on this mapping; it need not exhibit any smoothness properties, for example.
-In particular, FCS encapsulates any design problem where we deploy an algorithm that makes use of a regression model fit to the training data, $Z_{1:n}$, in order to propose designed inputs.
+There are no other constraints on this mapping; it need not exhibit any notion of smoothness, for example.
+In particular, FCS encapsulates any design algorithm that makes use of a regression model fit to the training data, $Z_{1:n}$, in order to propose designed inputs.